MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/button/includes/create.md

     [![Screenshot of a Button on iOS and Android](../images/create-button.png "Button containing text")](../images/create-button-large.png#lightbox "Button containing text")

     Note that by default a [`Button`](xref:Xamarin.Forms.Button) tends to occupy all the space that's allowed for it - in this case, the full width of its parent (the [`StackLayout`](xref:Xamarin.Forms.StackLayout)).

+    In Visual Studio for Mac, stop the application.